-Our Recovery Innovation Fund can provide your small or medium-sized business (including 3rd sector) with up to £7.5k to engage with Kent’s expertise, with the opportunity to foster a long-term partnership.
+Our Recovery Innovation Fund can provide your small or medium-sized business (including 3rd sector) with up to £7.5k to engage with Kent’s expertise, with the opportunity to foster a long-term partnership and build long term resilience.

-You will get tailored advice and support from one of our academic experts relevant to your business need.
+You will get tailored advice and support from our academic experts relevant to your business need.

 We can help you with: